scramjs/express-web-components/README.md

 ##### Properties

-`path: string`
+`path?: string`

-The URL path that the router will be associated with.
+The optional URL path that the router will be associated with.
+Defaults to `/`.

 ## `<express-route></express-route>`